-Every “best CRM for consultants” list pretends consultants are SDRs chasing new logos.
-They’re not.
-Consultants juggle lead generation, client relationships, proposals and project delivery on the same day.
-The CRM that fits is one that respects all four jobs, not one that buries you in fields built for a 50-rep sales org.
+Consultants who hate admin work get sold the wrong CRM constantly.
+The lists all pretend you’re a sales rep chasing new logos.
+You’re not.
+Consultants juggle lead generation, client relationships, proposals and project delivery on the same day, and the CRM that fits respects all four jobs instead of burying you in fields built for a 50-rep sales org.

-The 7 best CRMs for consultants are Fluid CRM, OnePageCRM, Pipedrive, Salesflare, HubSpot, Folk and Capsule.
+The 9 best CRMs for consultants are Fluid CRM, OnePageCRM, Pipedrive, Salesflare, Close, HubSpot, Folk, Attio and Capsule.
 Solo consultants who want low admin should pick Fluid CRM or OnePageCRM.
-Avoid Salesforce and full-tier HubSpot.
-They’re built for sales teams chasing new logos, not consultants tracking long-term relationships.
+Skip Salesforce and full-tier HubSpot, both built for sales teams rather than long-term client relationships.

 I’ve spent 3 years running outbound consulting at Fenixtal.
 LinkedIn campaigns, cold email, multi-channel work for over 50 B2B clients, my own team and a few side businesses on top.
 So I know what consultants need from a CRM and what they don’t.